awsdocs/amazon-athena-user-guide/doc_source/service-limits.md

 ## Per Account API Call Quotas<a name="service-limits-api-calls"></a>

- Athena APIs have the following default quotas for the number of calls to the API per account \(not per query\):
+In all Regions except US East \(N\.
+Virginia\), Athena APIs have the following default quotas for the number of calls to the API per account \(not per query\):

 | API Name | Default Number of Calls per Second | Burst Capacity |